bwplotka/oidc/README.md

 See [login](./login/README.md)

 ## Deps:
-- gopkg.in/square/go-jose.v2
-- github.com/ghodss/yaml (because of k8s)

-Note that for tests this list is extended.
+Vendoring using submodules.
+See [.gitmodules](.gitmodules)

 ## Wishlist:

-* Support 0 port (not pin into exact port)
+* [x] Support 0 port (not pin into exact port)
-* Consider moving to structure logger with levels e.g logrus or just drop logging.
+* [ ] Consider moving to structure logger with levels e.g logrus or just drop logging.
 (I don't like passing std logger in constructor)